johnrobinsn/askit/README.md

 ```

 ## Function Calling with the API
-With AskIt, It's easy to give your LLM direct access to custom functions that you write (without the hassle of making an MCP server).
-Just define your functions in python as shown below and pass them in using the tools argument to the prompt method.
+With AskIt, It's easy to give your LLM direct access to custom python functions that you write (without the hassle of making an MCP server).
+Just define your functions as shown below and pass them in using the tools argument to the prompt method.
 The LLM will then be able to call your functions as needed.
 In this quick example, we define a function that returns the current time and makes it available to the configured LLM.
 The LLM can then call this function to get the current time.
 You can pass in any number of functions, and the LLM will be able to call them as needed.

 ```python
 from datetime import datetime